nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+This command shows a message explaining how to access the help page, which is this user guide you are reading.

 ![help message](images/helpMessage.png)

 Format: `help`

 ### Adding a guest : `add`